Supersonic speed: Supersonic objects

-The tip of a bullwhip is thought to be the first object designed to break the sound barrier, resulting in the telltale "crack" (actually a small sonic boom).
-The wave motion travelling through the bullwhip is what makes it capable of achieving supersonic speeds.
-However, the first man-made supersonic boom was likely caused by a piece of cloth, spurring the whip's eventual development.
+The tip of a bullwhip is generally seen as the first object designed to reach the speed of sound.
+This action results in its telltale "crack", which is actually just a sonic boom.
+The first human-made supersonic boom was likely caused by a piece of common cloth, leading to the whip's eventual development.
+It is the wave motion travelling through the bullwhip that makes it capable of achieving supersonic speeds.

 Most modern firearm bullets are supersonic, with rifle projectiles often travelling at speeds approaching and in some cases well exceeding Mach 3.

 Most spacecraft are supersonic at least during portions of their reentry, though the effects on the spacecraft are reduced by low air densities.
 During ascent, launch vehicles generally avoid going supersonic below 30 km (~98,400 feet) to reduce air drag.

-Note that the speed of sound decreases somewhat with altitude, due to lower temperatures found there (typically up to 25 km).
+The speed of sound decreases somewhat with altitude, due to lower temperatures found there (typically up to 25 km).
 At even higher altitudes the temperature starts increasing, with the corresponding increase in the speed of sound.

 When an inflated balloon is burst, the torn pieces of latex contract at supersonic speed, which contributes to the sharp and loud popping noise.

 Supersonic land vehicles

 To date, only one land vehicle has officially travelled at supersonic speed, the ThrustSSC.
 The vehicle, driven by Andy Green, holds the world land speed record, having achieved an average speed on its bi-directional run of 763 mph in the Black Rock Desert on 15 October 1997.

 The Bloodhound LSR project planned an attempt on the record in 2020 at Hakskeenpan in South Africa with a combination jet and hybrid rocket propelled car.
-The aim was to break the existing record, then make further attempts during which [the members of] the team hope to reach speeds of up to 1000 mph.
+The aim was to break the existing record, then make further attempts during which (the members of) the team hoped to reach speeds of up to 1000 mph.
 The effort was originally run by Richard Noble who was the leader of the ThrustSSC project, however following funding issues in 2018, the team was bought by Ian Warhurst and renamed Bloodhound LSR.
-Later the project was indefinitely delayed due to the Covid-19 pandemic and the vehicle was put up for sale.
+Later the project was indefinitely delayed due to the COVID-19 pandemic and the vehicle was put up for sale.